UIUpdated May 16, 2026

 • Do not rely on color alone to convey meaning.

-• Icons must be supplementary and not the sole indicator.
+• Icons must be supplementary, not the only indicator.